 Under the Companies Law, a company may not exculpate an office holder from liability for a breach of the duty of loyalty.
 An Israeli company may exculpate an office holder in advance from liability to the company, in whole or in part, for damages caused to the company as a result of a breach of duty of care but only if a provision authorizing such exculpation is included in its articles of association.
-Our amended and restated articles of association to be effective upon the closing of this offering include such a provision.
+Our amended and restated articles of association include such a provision.
 An Israeli company may not exculpate a director from liability arising out of a prohibited dividend or distribution to shareholders.